CloudMonkeyCoding/Slay-The-GPT/chrome_extension/README.md

   the active chatgpt.com tab on your behalf, then wait for the reply and auto-send captured sequences to the bridge when requested
 - Toggle between trimmed and full CommunicationMod state snapshots for display
-- Forms to send single commands, action sequences, and log messages
 - Configurable bridge URL and trimmed/full snapshot preference persisted with Chrome sync/local storage